Robert Baden-Powell, 3rd Baron Baden-Powell: Wife

 Upon marriage, his wife became Lady Baden-Powell and served with many charities, including the YWCA, Girls Alone in London, the National Playbus Association, NSPCC, Commonwealth Youth Exchange Council, SPCK, Surrey Council for Voluntary Youth Services, Surrey Antiques Fair, Walton Firs Camp Site, as well as various local and national offices of the Girl Guides, for which she became Commonwealth Chief Commissioner and, latterly, a vice-president.
 She was a Vice-President of the Scout Association.
 She also conducted a successful business life and was a director of Imperial Life of Canada, Surrey Radio, and Fieldguard Limited (a family private company).
 She was appointed a CBE for her services to youth and was a Deputy Lord Lieutenant for Surrey.
-She died childless, of motor neuron disease, in 2010.
+She died of motor neuron disease in 2010.